Mick McKeon (speedway rider): Career

 McKeon made his British leagues debut during the 1975 New National League season, where he rode for Coatbridge Tigers and Ellesmere Port Gunners.
 He continued to ride for Coatbridge during the 1976 and 1977 seasons, improving his average to 7.95.

 It was also in 1977 that McKeon won the first of his six Western Australian titles and he was signed by Halifax Dukes for the 1977 British League season.

-In 1978, he represented the Australia national speedway team during the 1978 Speedway World Team Cup and won the silver medal at the 1978 Australasian Individual Speedway Championship.
+In 1978, McKeon represented the Australia national speedway team during the 1978 Speedway World Team Cup and won the silver medal at the 1978 Australasian Individual Speedway Championship.
 He rode again for Australia in the 1980 Speedway World Team Cup and would ride for Australia eleven times in total.

-He suffered a serious crash at Belle Vue Stadium, which left him with a fractured skull, leg and ribs.
-Although he did ride again the injury ultimately led to him quitting British speedway.
+McKeon suffered a serious crash at Belle Vue Stadium, which left him with a fractured skull, leg and ribs.
+Although he did ride again, the injury ultimately led to him quitting British speedway.
 He retired in 1987.